 Mental Wellness and Addictions Support

 Culturally specific mental wellness and crisis supports are available for free to all MN–S citizens.
 Help is available for individuals or families and includes support related to crisis, trauma, stress, anxiety, depression, addictions and anger; case assessments and coordination; gambling and digital dependency; and legal and financial counselling.
 Help is available in both English and French languages.
 Options include in-person support (where available), video conferencing, or telephone.
-MN–S is committed to making sure all citizens receive the supports they need in all areas of good mental wellness.
+MN–S is committed to ensuring all citizens receive the support they need in all areas of good mental wellness.

 Mental wellness supports are available on these toll-free lines: